 Overview

-The EmoTa Tamil Emotional Speech Dataset is a collection of recordings in Sri Lankan Tamil, representing distinct dialects from the northern, eastern, western, and central provinces.
-It is designed for research in speech and emotion recognition.
+The EmoTa Tamil Emotional Speech Dataset is a groundbreaking collection of recordings in Sri Lankan Tamil, representing distinct dialects from the northern, eastern, western, and central provinces.
+It is meticulously designed for cutting-edge research in speech and emotion recognition.

 Key Features